-Since it is Friday the 13th I thought I would write about fear.
+Since Friday the 13th is approaching, I thought I would write about fear.

 Fear is often dreaded in performance as a killer in tough situations.
 Get nervous, and you may not perform at your best.
 But what if what we are seeing as a disadvantage could actually be an advantage?